 1. Keep your MS specialization in mind:

 As part of the application package, one of the important things to consider before writing a statement of purpose for MS is your specialization.
 Make sure you highlight your specialization in the beginning of the SOP itself.
-One of the reasons behind this is that your MS specialization reflects in your SOP, which means, it highlights your purpose behind joining the particular MS course.
 Let’s say, you plan to pursue MS in Computer Science.
 In that case, your SOP should highlight elements which reflect your intention and reasons for wanting to join the MS course.

-Here are few samples how to start your SOP:
+Here are a few samples how to start your SOP:

 A few areas of my education have stimulated me to think as much as my undergraduate studies in Computer Programming and applied science.
 I was awestruck by the potential of a computer; in the way it’s faster and more powerful versions revolutionized the working of mankind.